Culture of Indonesia: Crafts

 and galleries in Bali.
 Bandung and Surabaya, both modern, cosmopolitan, and industrialised cities—much like Jakarta but on a lesser scale—are creative cities with a variety of innovative startups.

 Several Indonesian islands are famous for their batik, ikat and songket cloth.
 Once on the brink of disappearing, batik and later ikat, found a new lease on life when former President Suharto promoted wearing batik shirts on official occasions.
 In addition to the traditional patterns with their special meanings, used for particular occasions, batik designs have become creative and diverse over the last few years.

 Other noted Indonesian crafts are Jepara wood carving and Kris.
 In 2005, UNESCO recognised Kris as one of Masterpiece of the Oral and Intangible Heritage of Humanity from Indonesia.

 In 2012, Noken was listed in the UNESCO Intangible Cultural Heritage Lists as a cultural heritage of Indonesia.
 Women carrying noken are still a common sight in Wamena.

 Being the best-known Indonesian sailing-vessel, Phinisi became the tagline for the 2017 inscription of The Art of Boatbuilding in South Sulawesi in the UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.

+Digital Preservation of Traditional Indonesian Arts

+Digital preservation has emerged as a pivotal strategy for safeguarding Indonesia's diverse and rich traditional arts.
+By integrating modern technology and participatory media practices, art forms such as gamelan music, Balinese dance, and wayang kulit are being preserved for future generations.
+Through digital archives, animation, and interactive platforms, these traditions are transcending geographical and temporal barriers, ensuring global reach and continued cultural relevance.